Remarks on Milnor K-theory and Tate's conjecture for divisors: Preliminaries and conventions

 We further have the following result of Milne, see \cite[Proposition 8.2 and Remark 8.5]{milne-AJM}.

 \begin{lemma}[Milne] Let $X$ be a smooth projective variety over a finite field $\F$.
 Assume that the Tate conjecture holds for divisors on $X$.
-Then the following holds: \begin{enumerate} \item the $1$-semi-simplicity conjecture holds for divisors on $X$; \item the Tate and 1-semi-simplicity conjectures for divisors on $X$ hold for any prime $\ell'$ invertible in $\F$. \end{enumerate} \end{lemma}
+Then the following holds: \begin{enumerate} \item the $1$-semi-simplicity conjecture holds in degree $1$ on $X$; \item the Tate conjecture for divisors and the 1-semi-simplicity conjecture in degree 1 on $X$ hold for any prime $\ell'$ invertible in $\F$. \end{enumerate} \end{lemma}